msyvr/otelex/README.md

 Option 1: The goal of the customization is to limit which standard components will be available.

 - All that's needed at this point is a configuration file that details which components to include.
-See the **Builder manifest** section.
+See the **Build config for the Collector _distribution_ binary** section.

 Option 2: The customization will include custom components not included in either the `core` or `contrib` distributions.

-- Before getting to the Builder manifest, the code for the custom components needs to be written.
-See the **Custom components** section, then follow on to the **Builder manifest** section.
+- The custom components need to be constructed before inclusion in the distribution build config/manifest.
+See the **Building custom OpenTelemetry Collector components** section.

-#### Builder manifest (for all custom builds)
+#### Custom build configuration

+The Collector builder binary needs a manifest to know which components to include.

 With the builder manifest file as `builder-config.yaml` and the builder binary at `./ocb`, the custom Collector distribution is built as: